ryandeussing/jimhopper/_child-abuse/failure-to-protect.md

 But others are not.
 Unfortunately, forgiveness can be false and destructive.
 This happens when it is demanded or forced — by outside pressure from others, including those who mostly want to avoid conflict and genuinely dealing with the problem, or by <u>internal</u> pressure, including a felt obligation to forgive in order to be a good person.
 This happens when someone and his or her actions are not (yet) worthy of forgiveness, at least not worthy of forgiveness as the only or main response to the harmful behavior.

-Also, unfortunately some people strongly but incorrectly believe that a (seemingly) sincere apology, especially when accompanied by a promise not to repeat one’s harmful behavior, is enough for everyone to “move on.”
+Also, unfortunately some people strongly but incorrectly believe that a (seemingly) sincere apology, especially when accompanied by a promise not to repeat one’s harmful behavior, is enough for everyone to 'move on.'

-Tragically, the pressure to “forgive and forget” can be a powerful obstacle to protecting children effectively from harm.
+Tragically, the pressure to 'forgive and forget' can be a powerful obstacle to protecting children effectively from harm.
 Finally, giving in to such a demand for forgiveness also means dismissing the feelings of those who have been harmed, and for them it usually feels, rightly so, like an extension of the abuse.

 ## Some Final Thoughts